 Create an IAM role and a service account for your cluster.
 Replace

 eksctl create iamserviceaccount --name nginx-ingress --namespace nginx-ingress --cluster json-test01 --region us-east-2 --attach-policy-arn arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage --approve

-This will create the IAM role with the required policy attached, create the service account if it doesn’t already exist, and add the annotations needed for your AWS cluster.
-See the documentation here.
-Since eksctl is creating it for you, you do not need to apply any service account yaml files for your NGINX Ingress Controller deployments.
+This step creates the IAM role with the required policy, creates the service account if it doesn’t exist, and adds the annotations needed for your AWS cluster.
+For additional details, consult the AWS documentation.
+You don’t need to apply any service account YAML files because

 apiVersion: v1 kind: ServiceAccount metadata: annotations: EKS.amazonaws.com/role-arn: arn:aws:iam::001234567890:role/eksctl-json-us-west2-addon-iamserviceaccount-Role1-IJJ6CF9Y8IPY labels: app.kubernetes.io/managed-by: eksctl name: nginx-ingress namespace: nginx-ingress secrets: - name: nginx-ingress-token-zm728

 Ensure the service account name matches the one in your rbac.yaml file for manifest deployment.